1975 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Types of 1975 Jefferson Nickels:

-The 1975 Jefferson nickel series consists of three main varieties produced at different U.S. Mints.
-The Philadelphia and Denver issues are business strikes commonly found in circulation, with values typically ranging from face value to modest premiums in circulated condition.
-High-grade mint state examples become significantly scarcer and more valuable, particularly at MS67 and above.
+The 1975 Jefferson nickel series consists of three main varieties.
+The Philadelphia and Denver issues are business strikes that circulated widely, and their values in worn condition are modest at best.
+High-grade mint state examples become meaningfully scarcer, especially at MS67 and above.

-The San Francisco mint produced proof coins exclusively for collectors, with Deep Cameo examples in PR70 grade being particularly rare and highly sought after by numismatists.
-Regular circulated examples remain common and affordable for beginning collectors.
+The San Francisco Mint produced proof coins exclusively for collector sets.
+Deep Cameo (DCAM) examples — meaning coins with frosted devices against mirror-like fields — in PR70 grade are the rarest and most sought after.
+Regular circulated examples remain affordable for beginning collectors at any budget.

 1975 No Mint Mark Nickel Value